Products

 However, it falls short when it comes to data encryption, at the field-level, leaving your Personally Identifiable Information (PII) or General Data Protection Regulation (GDPR) data potentially exposed.

 Encryption can also be your secret weapon in managing data repudiation within regulated environments.
 You can encrypt your data, and if there's a need to delete data, you can simply discard the key.
-This is what we call: Crypto Schredding!
+This is what we call: Crypto Shredding!

 Before this, engineers were duplicating data in new topics by building simple Spring Boot or Kafka Streams applications, just to remove the fields another team was not supposed to access.
 This need is gone now: the original topic is the single source of truth and the teams can wholly capitalize on the write-once/read-many pattern (Produce once — Consume many times).
 Each consumer application can be customized with varying visibility levels: you could either: